 6. When you have finished in the church, return to the side road and walk down to the A591.
-If weary ones want to opt for a bus journey back to Grasmere, cross the road to find a Bus Stop near the road junction.
+There is a Bus Stop near the road junction where any weary ones can opt for a bus journey back to Grasmere.